What is Canada's Best Tenant Insurance?

 How much is tenant insurance?

-- the value of your possessions,
+- The value of your insured possessions

 What are the best tenant's insurance policies?